|

 needle

 flies, the slimmest of all flies.
-More recently, I collaborated
+I

 with Dave Wallbridge in developing